Apress/pro-asp.net-core-6/typos.md

 **Chapter 8**

+On page 182, the text that describes Listing 8-3 refers to the `Configure` method, which is no longer used to configure ASP.NET Core applications

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

 On page 188 the following text:

 > That means I can use the view component to generate the list of ***components*** and